GDWired/GDPaho/README.md

 A wrapping of paho cpp (https://www.eclipse.org/paho/) able to make MQTT clients in Godot, is a part of GDWired (https://github.com/GDWired).

 Works on Windows, macOS and Linux but there are only few functions exposed.
+The Godot build dependencies must be installed first, you can find everything about it here https://docs.godotengine.org/en/stable/development/compiling/index.html.

 **Windows**
  - OpenSSL must be installed: https://slproweb.com/products/Win32OpenSSL.html